-Continue Making Improvements to the Town Shuttle route
+Streamline Continue Making Improvements to the Town Shuttle route

-START will continue to improve and refine the Town Shuttle route to better serve destination-to-destination trips.
-START will work to reduce trip times while providing equal or greater geographic coverage.
+START will continue to improve and refine the split the current Town Shuttle route into two or more routes to better serve destination-to-destination trips.
+This START change will work to reduce trip times while providing equal or greater geographic coverage.

-The Town shuttle route will be improved to provide more direct and frequent service
+[PHOTO - "The Town shuttle route will be improved to provide more direct and frequent service"]